 - Como Cathedral, one of the most beautiful construction from the entire town.
 It has a Gothic design and its construction started in the 14th century.
 The interior is vast and beautiful, covered with gold artworks and amazing decorations.

 - Basilica di Sant’Abbondio, is a beautiful church located outside the city center dating from the XI century.
 The church was built during the Benedictines times and has a Romanesque style.

 - Funicolar to Brunate.
 Brunate is a small town located on top of the hills, close to Como.
 The easiest way to reach the town is by funicular.
 The view from the top is amazing and while the funicular ascent to the hill wonderful scenery opens in front of your eyes!

 Where to sleep

-Vista Palazzo - Small Luxury Hotels of the World is the place where we stayed when we visited Como.
-It is a wonderful 5 stars hotel located right on the shore, just 100 metres away from the ferry terminal.
+Vista Palazzo Como is the place where we stayed when we visited Como.
+It is a wonderful 5 stars hotel located right on the shore, just 100 meters away from the ferry terminal.

 Bellagio is the most famous resort from Lake Como Italy.
 The pearl of Lago di Como is located right where all the three branches meet.

 The resort is famous for its location, wonderful views and stylish hotels.

 While in Bellagio don’t miss the opportunity to take a walk along the town’s narrow streets, drink a coffee in one of the many stylish coffee shops in the town or eat a delicious meal in a Michelin restaurant from luxury hotels.